 The provider, host business and participant work together to create an internship that meets the needs of the business and suits the participant’s skills, experience and interests.

 Before starting an internship, the provider, host business and participant must agree to the terms of the internship and sign a PaTH Internship Agreement.
-The provider is also required to complete a risk assessment for each placement prior to the young person commencing.
+The provider is also required to complete a risk assessment for each placement before the young person commences.

 Participants are not required to undertake PaTH Employability Skills Training before starting an internship.
-However, businesses may request prospective interns undertake appropriate training prior to participating in an internship with them.
+However, Stream A job seekers who commence Employability Skills Training will immediately be eligible to participate in a PaTH internship.

 |Document Type||Departmental document|